-This 1,000 acre site located in the southeastern portion of Cecil County, north of Warwick, MD consists primarily of agricultural fields, with the remaining acreage a mix of forest and non-tidal wetlands.
+This 1,044 acre site, located in the southeastern portion of Cecil County, north of Warwick, Maryland, consists primarily of agricultural fields, with the remaining acreage a mix of forest and non-tidal wetlands.
 The property was acquired from the Corporation of the Roman Catholic Clergymen in April 2009.

 Old Bohemia WMA is located in southeastern Cecil County, approximately one mile north of Warwick, Maryland on Church Road.
 Driving south on Rt.
 213 from Chesapeake City turn left on Bohemia Church Road.
-Go about 3 miles to the wildlife management area.
+Go about 3 miles to the Wildlife Management Area.
 Driving north on Rt.
 213 at Cecilton take Rt.
 282 East and go about 5 miles into Warwick, MD.
-Turn left onto Church Road and go about 1 mile to the wildlife management area.
-For additional information or seasonal permits and hunting reservations contact the Gwynnbrook Wildlife and Heritage Service Office at 410-356-9272.
+Turn left onto Church Road and go about 1 mile to the Wildlife Management Area.
+For additional information or seasonal permits, contact the Gwynnbrook Wildlife and Heritage Service Office at 410-356-9272.

 Click Here for Map